-Skyfold Moveable Walls
+Skyfold Movable Walls

-To offer increased flexibility, the several walls around the building will utilize vertically folding Skyfold walls – motorized walls that quietly fold up into the ceiling.
+To offer increased flexibility, several walls around the building will utilize vertically folding Skyfold walls – motorized walls that quietly fold up into the ceiling.
 These Skyfold walls can be opened, expanding spaces when needed.
 The rear wall of the Auditorium will feature Skyfold walls to allow seating to be expanded into the North Lobby for special events, expanding seating from 750 to 1,000.

 Skyfold Walls Closed